 Shall we nonetheless maintain the other, low-enforcement /-priority provisions that we are probably unable to enforce, hoping the provisions act as a deterrence?
 Can we use enforcement via third parties to extend the zone of enforceable provisions (see Sub-Sections 10.5.3 and 11.4 of the Handbook “How to regulate?”)?
 Or do we prefer to eliminate the low-enforcement /-priority provisions so as to avoid an uneven playing field, which disadvantages those operators who respect the law compared against those who only do so where there is effective enforcement?

 As a result of this sequence of questions, even some provisions marked in green will need to be eliminated at the end of the day, and this even in technically very advanced jurisdictions.
 Again, we encourage the regulator to be selective.

 Where two or more bits of text are in [ … ], separated by an “OR”, a choice is suggested.
 Short bits of text for which a choice is to be made are simply marked by a separating “ / “.
 Longer bits of text for which there is a choice are marked with “(Var.
 1)”, “(Var.
 2)”, …, “Var.” standing for “variant”.

 Sometimes, two variants for the same topic have different colour codings.
 In these very few cases, it might be commendable for jurisdictions with a medium or high implementation capacity not to use the green text.

 Text in “( … )” is meant to indicate how a loophole could closed or gives another recommendation for use.

-The model law contains a few duplications which are not accidental, but would need to be eliminated or replaced by references where all sections and provisions are kept.
+The model law contains a few duplicated provisions which are not accidental, but would need to be eliminated or replaced by references where all sections and provisions are kept.
 As it is a model law, we cannot predict which sections and provisions will be selected, and each section or provision thus should work also when standing alone.